-Potentially, you can start your academic research training (i.e. Masters degree) directly after registration.
-However, it is more likely that this will happen after some experience in clinical work.
-There are also new opportunities to undertake internships that help prepare you for working in a research environment.
+Potentially, healthcare professionals can start their academic research training directly after registration although it is more likely that this will happen after some clinical experience.
+There are also new opportunities to undertake internships that help staff prepare for working in a research environment.

 As well as national training programmes such as the HEE/NIHR ICAP, healthcare staff may also find opportunities locally.
 These schemes are usually run in partnership between employers and local universities.